SEPA Credit Transfer

-You can make payments in euros using SEPA transfers to and from an account held in one of the member states of the European Union.
-You can do so from your computer, smartphone, tablet, branch or a Self'Bank terminal.
+Make payments in euros via SEPA transfers to and from any account held in the euro zone.
+You can do so from your computer, smartphone or tablet or one of our Self'Bank terminals.

 With an electronic transfer you get swift confirmation that your payment has been executed securely.

 Transfer money in euros from your account to another account also held in one of the member states of the European Union (or Norway, Iceland, Switzerland, Monaco or Liechtenstein).

 The IBAN (International Bank Account Number) and BIC (Bank Identifier Code) codes identify the bank:

 The IBAN is a standardised method for recording bank account numbers.
 It has a fixed length in each country.
 It consists of a two-letter country code, a two-figure control digit and a national account number.
 Note: Some IBANs can also contain letters (in addition to those of the country code).

 For an electronic SEPA payment, enter the correct account numbers (IBAN) of the applicant and the beneficiary.

 The BIC (Bank Identifier Code) is the code that enables the unique identification of every bank in the world.
 It is not mandatory to enter the BIC of the beneficiary's bank when making a SEPA transfer.